GerhardRaven/scheduling-event-model/FrameworkDesignConsiderations.md

 The framework will have to work efficiently on many/multi core systems.
 Presumably, this will imply some level of concurrency.
-As a result, scheduling operations to be performed on the data will become more dynamic, and much more complex then our current serial case, where 'Algorithm's are statically scheduled, and the only dynamic aspects are the early abort of certain branches of the graph of algorithms, and the skipping of Algorithms that have already executed for the current event.
+As a result, scheduling operations to be performed on the data will become more dynamic, and much more complex than our current serial case, where 'Algorithm's are statically scheduled, and the only dynamic aspects are the early abort of certain branches of the graph of algorithms, and the skipping of Algorithms that have already been executed for the current event.

-As concurrent programming is non-trivial, the concurrency aspects should be hidden as much as feasible from the implementation of the reconstruction and selection code, as these will be dominantly implemented by those who should not have to deal with the implementation details of the concurrency.
-A total isolation will most likely not be feasible, so guidelines should be formulated that will allow developers to write 'concurrency friendly' code, i.e. code that does not misbehave when exectued as part of a concurrent system.
+As concurrent programming is non-trivial, the concurrency aspects should be hidden as much as feasible from the implementation of the reconstruction and selection code, as these will be dominantly implemented by developers who should not have to deal with the implementation details of the concurrency.
+A total isolation will most likely not be feasible, so guidelines should be formulated that will allow developers to write 'concurrency friendly' code, i.e. code that does not misbehave when executed as part of a concurrent system.

 To enable concurrency, the first hurdle seems to be the description of data dependencies